cybergalactic/MSS/MSS Quick Reference.md

-highPassFilter      % First-order high-pass filter using exact discretization lowPassFilter       % First-order low-pass filter using exact discretization notchFilter         % Second-order notch filter using RK4 discretization or IIR filtering sawToothWave        % Sawtooth wave signal which can be used for testing waveFreqObserver    % Wave encounter frequency estimator (Belleter, Galeazzi and Fossen 2015)
+highPassFilter      % First-order high-pass filter using exact discretization lowPassFilter       % First-order low-pass filter using exact discretization notchFilter         % Second-order notch filter using RK4 discretization or IIR filtering sawToothWave        % Sawtooth wave signal, which can be used for testing waveFreqObserver    % Wave encounter frequency estimator (Belleter, Galeazzi and Fossen 2015)
 ```